polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 A means of recording, for the benefit of the offchain world, that some particular [state](#state) transition happened.

-In the context of [FRAME](#frame), events are a composable data types that each [pallet](#pallet) can individually define.Events in FRAME are implemented as a set of transient storage items that are inspected immediately after a block has executed and reset during block-initialization.
+In the context of [FRAME](#frame), events are a composable data types that each [pallet](#pallet) can individually define.
+Events in FRAME are implemented as a set of transient storage items that are inspected immediately after a block has executed and reset during block-initialization.

 ## Executor